Shayan-heydarikhah/sheynshield/Fortinet/FortiGate/CheetSheet/IPSec/IPSec-VXLAN.md

-# VXLAN over Dialup IPsec — FortiGate Cheat Sheet
+# VXLAN over Dialup IPsec

 > **Goal:** Build a Layer-2 VXLAN extension between two FortiGate devices, then protect the VXLAN transport using a **Dialup IPsec tunnel**.